ScriptedSnark/GSChaos/gamedir/README.txt

 INSTALLATION (FOR CRY OF FEAR)
 ==============
 1. Extract GSChaos_CoF.zip contents to your Cry of Fear directory
-2. Replace cof.exe with hl.exe (you also can create backup for cof.exe)
-ALTERNATIVE: replace DemoPlayer.dll with ASILoader_3248.dll (UNRECOMMENDED)
-3. Run game
+2. Run game
-4. If you see progress bar on top in game, Chaos Mod is installed successfully!
+3. If you see progress bar on top in game, Chaos Mod is installed successfully!

 INSTALLATION (FOR WON 2005)
 ==============